dhl123/dhl123.github.io/_pages/about.md

   - /about.html
 ---

-* I graduated from [Department of Computer Science](https://www.cs.rutgers.edu/) at [Rutgers University](https://www.rutgers.edu/) on May 2025, advised by Prof. [Shiqing Ma](https://people.cs.umass.edu/~shiqingma/).
+* I got my PHD from [Department of Computer Science](https://www.cs.rutgers.edu/) at [Rutgers University](https://www.rutgers.edu/) on May 2025, advised by Prof. [Shiqing Ma](https://people.cs.umass.edu/~shiqingma/).
-* My research focuses on <b>system security and artificial intelligence, particularly at the intersection of AI-driven security as well as the security of AI systems.</b>
-    * I am especially interested in leveraging AI to automate traditional system security solutions, including anomaly/threat detection, forensics, large-scale security data analysis (e.g., logs, provenance, graph databases, and security-related documents), and program analysis.
-    * Additionally, I work on enhancing the trustworthiness and robustness of AI systems, with a focus on mitigating backdoor and adversarial attacks, developing explainable AI models, and addressing emerging threats in large language models (LLMs).
+* I work at <b>AI for security and security of LLM/Agent systems</b>.
+I build AI-driven pipelines for auditing, storage, anomaly and threat detection, and forensics across diverse security data (e.g., logs, provenance graphs, and threat intelligence reports).
+My current focus spans LLM and agent security—including policy enforcement (e.g., OPA), MCP gateway controls, and automated evaluation pipelines for policy creation, adversarial test case generation, and purple-team continuous assessment.
+I also research model security, covering backdoor and interpretability to diagnose and mitigate unsafe model behaviors.

-* I am currently an AI and security research scientist at IBM Research.
-Previously, I was a security and privacy research intern at IBM Research in Summer 2024, and a machine learning and AI research intern at Bell Labs in Summer 2023.
+* I am currently a research scientist at IBM Research.
+Previously, I was an research intern at IBM Research in Summer 2024, and a machine learning and AI research intern at Bell Labs in Summer 2023.
 Before my PHD at Rutgers, I earned my B.E. from Central South University in 2020.

 News
 ======
+* [2025-02] I joined IBM Research as a research scientist.
-* [2024-08] One paper is accepted by ACSAC 2024.
+* [2024-08] One paper was accepted by ACSAC 2024.
-* [2024-05] I joined IBM Research as a security and privacy intern!
+* [2024-05] I joined IBM Research as a research intern.
-* [2024-04] One paper is accepted by ASPLOS 2024.
+* [2024-04] One paper was accepted by ASPLOS 2024.
-* [2023-09] I am invited as a reviewer of NeurIPS BUGs 2023, ICLR 2024, ICML 2024.
-* [2023-06] I joined Bell Lab as a Machine Learning and AI intern (2023 summer).
+* [2023-06] I joined Bell Lab as a Machine Learning and AI intern.
-* [2023-05] Two papers are accepted to Usenix Security 2023.
+* [2023-05] Two papers were accepted to Usenix Security 2023.
-* [2023-04] I am invited as a reviewer of NeurIPS 2023.
-* [2022-09] Two papers are accepted to NeurIPS 2022.
+* [2022-09] Two papers were accepted to NeurIPS 2022.
-* [2022-01] I am invited as a reviewer of ICML 2022.
 * [2022-01] I am a member of Usenix Security 2022 Artifact Evaluation Committee.
-* [2021-09] One paper is accepted to Usenix Security 2021.
+* [2021-09] One paper was accepted to Usenix Security 2021.

 Publication